 He left me with his thoughts on his current trajectory: “The world will know my name, I promise you that.”

-Julian would like to thank BLT foods for helping with his nutrition, Syndicate MMA, the UFC Performance Institute, his brother Antonio and his family.
+Julian would like to thank BLT foods for helping with his nutrition, Syndicate MMA, and the UFC Performance Institute.

 Featured image courtesy of Julian Marquez.